Haixing-Hu/js-common-decorator/README.md

       - `targetNamingStyle: string`, the naming style of the target object, i.e., the object calling the `assign()` method.
 The default value of this argument is `'LOWER_CAMEL'`.
+      - `targetTypes: object`, the additional information about types of fields of classes.
+The keys of this object are the path of the fields or sub-fields of the target object, the values are the type of the fields, represented as the constructor function of the type.
+        The default value is `{}`.
+      - `targetElementTypes: object`, the additional information about types of elements of fields of classes.
+The keys of this object are the path of the fields or sub-fields of the target object, the values are the type of the elements, represented as the constructor function of the type.
+        The default value is `{}`.
 - Returns:
   - `object`: the calling object itself.